 Carrot cake scones are loaded with carrots, plump raisins, and walnuts.
 They’re just like the classic cake, but made for the brunch table!

-Easter comes late this year, and somehow I still feel like it crept up on me.
-Because we live so far away, we don’t have a big family gathering for the holiday.
+I always feel like Easter creeps up on me, no matter when it falls on the calendar.
+Because we live so far away, we donโt have a big family gathering for the holiday.

 When it comes to making scones, the most important thing to remember is to not handle the dough too much.
 Just like when making pie crust, you want the butter to stay nice and cold to ensure a perfectly tender result.